socketry/memory-tracker/context/getting-started.md

 # Getting Started

-This guide explains how to use `memory-profiler` to detect and diagnose memory leaks in Ruby applications.
+This guide explains how to use `memory-profiler` to automatically detect and diagnose memory leaks in Ruby applications.

 ## Installation